mattcen/2023-07-teach-kids-webdev/slides.md

 Note:

 * I'm Matt (he/him)
-* Find my by handle, M A T T C E N
+* Find me by handle, M A T T C E N
 * Post about talk with #FOSSY and #teachKidsWebDev
 * Slides available on GitHub